Gian Maria Gros-Pietro: Business career

 Between 1974 and 1995, he directed Ceris (Institute for Economics Research on Firms and Growth, the main economic body of the National Research Council – CNR), while in 2004 he was appointed chairman of the Economic and Business department at LUISS University in Rome and held that appointment for seven years.

 From 1997 to 1999 he was chairman of the Institute for Industrial Reconstruction (IRI), leading the privatization of its subsidiaries.
 He was in charge of similar responsibilities both at Eni from 1999 to 2002, supervising the liberalization of the Italian gas market as well as the group's expansion, and at Atlantia S.p.A. (formerly Austostrade S.p.A.) from 2002 to 2010.

-Gros-Pietro was member of CNEL (National Council for Economy and Labour) from 1996 to 2002.
+Gros-Pietro was a member of CNEL (National Council for Economy and Labour) from 1996 to 2002.
 Since then, he presides over the Scientific Committee of Nomisma, a company focused on economic studies, and he is part of the Executive Committee of ISPI (Institute for International Political Studies), of ABI's Executive Committee, of FeBAF's Executive Board (Italian Banking, Insurance and Finance Federation) and of the Employers’ Association of Turin.

 He is part of the board of directors of ASTM (acting as chairman) and Edison.
 He is member of the Italy-USA Foundation.